dxlliv/planner/docs/installation.md

 # Installation

-Make sure you have [Node.js](https://nodejs.org/en/download) and Yarn installed on your system.
+Make sure you have [Node.js](https://nodejs.org/en/download) and NPM installed on your system.
 Then bootstrap a new planner by running the following command:

 ```bash